 The Gambling Act 2005 requires each local authority to publish a Statement of Principles every three years outlining how the Council will deal with all applications received under the above Act and to ensure we are meeting standards set out by the Act.

-The Act contains three licensing objectives that underpin the entire legislation:
+The Gambling Act 2005 contains 3 licensing objectives that underpin the entire legislation:

 - Preventing gambling from being a source of crime and disorder, being associated with crime or disorder, or being used to support crime;

 - Ensuring that gambling is conducted in a fair and open way;

 - Protecting children and other vulnerable people from being harmed or exploited by gambling.